Artur0705/Team-Profile-Generator/README.md

   ## Usage
+  - Run `npm i` to install packages and then,
   - Run `node index.js` command and answer the prompted questions.

   ## License
   This project is licensed under ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)